mchozhang/DaisyWorld/README.md

 * `white-albedo`, `black-albedo`, `surface-albedo`: albedo of white daisy, black daisy and patch surface respectively.

 ### How to Run
-Run with the main function with the configuration file as the parameter, output the result in `result.csv`, for example:
+Run with the main function with the configuration file as the parameter, result will be output in `result.csv`, for example:

 ```
-python main.py standard.json
+python3 main.py standard.json
 ```

 Configuration for ramp-up-ramp-down mode and new feature mode are provided in `ramp-up-ramp-down.json` and `new-features.json`.
 Noted that the configuration file must be in the same folder with `main.py`.

 ### Result Analysis
-By running the script `multiple_run.py`, we can repeatedly generate running results, which are shown below:
+By running the script `multiple_run.py`, we can collectively generate multiple running results, which are shown below:
 #### Fix Luminosity

 <center>Table 3: Replicated model result with fixed solar-luminosity</center>